noumanshoaib/dota-gsi/README.md

 you can access the server at [http://127.0.0.1:3000](http://127.0.0.1:3000)

-## Frontend

-The frontend is built using **React**.
-It represents the picks, bans, current timer, and once the drafts end, it will also show which hero has been picked by which player.

 ### Running the Frontend

 ### Step 1
-Go to the project directory **frontend** folder and run the following command to install node modules
+Go to the project directory **frontend** folder and run the following command to install node modules.
 ```
 npm i
 ```